 Commercial Build Energy Audits

-Through the Building Performance with Energy Star (BPwES) program, small business and rental owners as well as managers of municipal and commercial buildings can qualify for rebates on energy efficiency upgrades.
-You may be eligible for up to $5,000 in cash rebates for air sealing and insulating.
-Vermont Foam has completed several commercial style projects for its customers over the years.
+Through the Building Performance with ENERGY STAR (BPwES) program, small business and rental owners as well as managers of municipal and commercial buildings can qualify for rebates on energy efficiency upgrades.
+Your commercial building may be eligible for up to $5,000 in cash rebates for air sealing and insulating.
+VFI has completed several commercial projects for its customers over the years.

 All VFI auditors are Building Performance Institute (BPI) certified home energy auditors.
 Additionally, VFI is a partner in the HPwES program through Efficiency Vermont.
 This means that any home performance work you complete following the audit may be eligible for rebates.

-About four weeks after the test-out, you can expect to receive a check in the mail.
+About four weeks after the final test-out, you can expect to receive a check in the mail.